 Wind Energy FAQs: Generation By Renewables

-The point is not that one form of generator is inherently better than the other.
-It is not.
-The point is rather that all forms are complimentary.
+The point is not that one type of renewables is inherently better than the other but rather that all forms are complimentary.
 Wind (and solar) play a useful role in balancing out the considerable annual variability in output of hydro electric power stations.
 Hydro also plays a key role in balancing the considerable monthly and daily variability of wind and solar.

 It is also interesting to note that the seasonal output of wind and solar is inversely correlated: wind output peaks in the winter and solar in the summer.
 Yet another illustration of the important role multiple generators play in reducing overall system variability.